monkeyboyfr3sh/Software-TNC/README.md

 - sine.h
   - This file defines LUTs for the controller.
 A sine wave LUT is saved and a arcsin LUT are saved.
 - debug.h
   - This file defines methods for debugging.
-These methods mostly consist of print statements.
+These methods mostly consists of print statements.
   - To enable debug printing, set debug_printing true
-  - To force controller into repeat broadcastmode, set BROADCASTR true
+  - To force controller into repeat broadcast mode, set BROADCASTR true
   - More debug functionality could probably be instrumented in the code but this is a decent start

 # Repo Structure